Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 The [Halo Editing Kit][hek] was first released alongside [Halo: Custom Edition][h1].
 It consists of modified and often cut down versions of Bungie's internal tools.

-Updated versions of these internal tools were released by 343 Industries as the official modding tools for the MCC version of [Halo: Combat Evolved Anniversary][h1/cea].
+Updated versions of some of these internal tools were released by 343 Industries as the official modding tools for the MCC version of [Halo: Combat Evolved Anniversary][h1/cea].

 # Notable changes